-This document specifies terms and conditions for the Virginia Agricultural Best Management Practices Cost-Share Program's Animal Mortality Incinerator Facility which are applicable to all contracts entered into with respect to that practice.
+This document specifies terms and conditions for the Virginia Agricultural Best Management Practices Cost-Share Program's Animal Mortality Incinerator Facilities best management practice which are applicable to all contracts entered into with respect to that practice.

 A. Description and Purpose